WordPress might be the reigning king in web development but that does not mean it is the perfect choice for every business.

 The second one was working with legacy code.
 The code we had to transform was outdated and required a lot of extra effort.
 We were keen to re-factor the code to match today’s standards and make it work well with React and GatsbyJS.
 There is no simple way to overcome an issue like that.
 We had to dive into the older, existing code and work our way through it with patience.

-As for Netlify, it is all-in-one tool that takes away the hustle of managing the infrastructure, allowing the team to focus on coding.
-Not only does Netlify take care of building and deployment, they also have a couple of additional features that allow creating a full-featured JAMstack site with ease.
+As for Netlify, it is an all-in-one tool that takes away the hustle of managing the infrastructure, allowing the team to focus on coding.
+Not only does Netlify take care of building and deployment, but they also have a couple of additional features that allow creating a full-featured JAMstack site with ease.

 Netlify Functions is the most notable one since it allows you to create serverless back-end logic and deploy it with a push of a button.
 Netlify Dev is another and it allows you to run their entire platform on your laptop.
 But all this is for another post.